ryoichikawai/qcomp-short/README.md

-# qcomp-short-course
-A short course on quantum computation
+# Short Course on Quantum Computing with Qiskit